IanBriggs/megalibm/docs/how_math_functions_are_made.md

 ## Range Reductions and Reconstructions

-Despite the name, range reductions take values in a larger domain and map them to a smaller domain, then after modifying the output of the inner aproximation to produce the next output.
+Despite the name, range reductions take values in a larger domain and map them to a smaller domain, then after modifying the output of the inner approximation to produce the next output.

 ### Mirror to the Right

-Looking back at our $\sin$ approximations we can see that the approximated region, $[0, \pi/2]$, is a mirror reflextion of the region $[\pi/2, pi]$.
+Looking back at our $\sin$ approximations we can see that the approximated region, $[0, \pi/2]$, is a mirror reflection of the region $[\pi/2, pi]$.

 ```
 def mr_table_sin(x):